arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 ```kotlin:ank
 networkInt.getOption(NetworkResult.Success("5"))
 ```
-`Prism` can be composed with all optics but `Getter` and result in the following optics.
+`Prism` can be composed with all optics but `Getter`, and result in the following optics:

 |   | Iso | Lens | Prism |Optional | Getter | Setter | Fold | Traversal |
 | --- | --- | --- | --- |--- | --- | --- | --- | --- |